weizheng0216/MacrosoftForum/admin-cli/README.md

   • Check if entity is inserted successfully and deleted successfully

 All tests are passed.
-The basic functionality of command-line interface is guaranteed.
+The basic functionality of menu interface is guaranteed.
 Integration tests that include database queries could be added in the future.